Service Level Agreement

 Definitions

-In addition to and in deviation from the definitions in the Agreement, the following definitions are used in this SLA, applicable in both singular and plural form:
+In addition to and notwithstanding the definitions in the Agreement, the following definitions are used in this SLA, in both singular and plural forms:

 Application

-The application environment of MedGuide as made available by the Service Provider.
+The MedGuide application environment as made available by the Service Provider.
 This concerns a Software-as-a-Service (SaaS) environment.

 Constructive Maintenance

-Maintenance performed by the Service Provider consisting of launching Updates.
+Maintenance performed by the Service Provider consisting of the launch of Updates.

 Consultancy

-Paid supporting activities such as providing (technical) advice and realizing Changes (see Appendix A for further explanation).
+Paid supporting activities such as providing (technical) advice and implementing Changes (see Appendix A for further explanation).

 Corrective Maintenance

-Maintenance performed by the Service Provider consisting of efforts aimed at resolving Incidents that have arisen.
+Maintenance performed by the Service Provider consisting of efforts to resolve occurring Incidents.

-The time the Application has been available during a specific period, expressed as a percentage of Desired Availability.
+The time the Service has been available during a specific period expressed as a percentage of Desired Availability.

 Service

-The service that the Service Provider delivers to the Service Recipient, as described in the Agreement.
+The service provided by the Service Provider to the Service Recipient, as described in the Agreement.

 Desired Availability

-The degree of availability of the Application aimed for by the Service Provider.
+The degree of availability of the Service aimed for by the Service Provider.

 Recovery Time

-The time between (i) the moment the Service Provider received a report of an Incident and (ii) the moment the Service Provider reports the Incident as resolved.
+The time between (i) the moment the Service Provider received a report of an Incident during Business Days and (ii) the moment the Service Provider reports the Incident as resolved.

 Incident

-An unplanned interruption, reduction in quality of the Application, or a substantial failure to meet the specifications of the Application explicitly agreed upon in writing between Parties.
+An unplanned interruption, reduction in quality of the Service, or substantial failure to meet the specifications explicitly agreed upon in writing between the Parties.
 An Incident only exists if the Service Recipient can demonstrate it and if it is reproducible by the Service Provider.

 Incident Management

-The process of restoring any unplanned interruption as quickly and effectively as possible.
-Objectives include restoring normal service production as quickly as possible, minimizing negative impact on business operations, and ensuring the highest possible levels of service quality and availability are achieved.
+The process to restore any unplanned interruption as quickly and effectively as possible.
+Objectives include, among others, restoring normal service production as quickly as possible and minimizing the negative impact on business operations, and ensuring the highest possible levels of service quality and availability are achieved.

 Report